 - One of the best cameras we have seen in a camera drone.

 - Can be expensive for some.

-7. DJI Phantom 3 Advanced: Buy Now
+7. DJI Phantom 3 Advanced

 The next up we have the DJI Phantom 3 Advanced, and in case you are wondering, this one is a slightly upgraded version of the Phantom 3 Standard, however, it does have some bells and whistles that make it worth an upgrade over the original DJI Phantom 3 Standard.
 Before we start going into the details, you should know that the DJI Phantom 3 Advanced is definitely a lower version than the Phantom 3 Professional, and instead of offering a 4K camera, you get a camera that is capable of recording videos at 1080p.
 However, you should know that it’s completely fine for a drone camera to record videos on anything less than a 4K.
 This is mainly because 4K is still relatively expensive, and a lot of people don’t even have 4K capable screens.
 With that said, we shouldn’t waste any time, and take a look at just how good the DJI Phantom 3 Advanced is.